AvensioDev/shared/docs/index.md

 - **Sorting**: QuickSort and HeapSort on `ISortable` collections
 - **Math/Utilities**: `Point`, `Ordering`, `createComparator`, helper interfaces

 Use the sidebar to explore each family.
 Comparator usage is covered in [Comparator Helpers](./comparators.md).
-For the generated API docs, open [docs/api/README.html](./api/README.html).
+For the generated API docs, open [Typed API (TypeDoc)](./api/README.html).

 ## Graphs
 Graph algorithms now live in [`@avensio/graph`](https://avensio.github.io/docs/graph).
 That package exposes `Graph`, `Vertex`, and `Edge` classes plus serialization hooks and algorithms.
 Use this shared library for the supporting data structures those graphs rely on.